 International Student Orientation Fall 2014

 It is our pleasure to invite you to International Student Orientation at VCU.
 International Student Orientation serves as the Global Education Office’s formal welcome event for international students.
 It is a required program for all new and transfer undergraduate and graduate students with F or J visas who have been admitted to an academic degree program at VCU, including those students required to take the English Placement Test before beginning their academic program.
 While students with other visa types are not required to attend International Student Orientation, they are still welcome to attend if they wish to do so.

-We encourage international students to arrive for the fall 2013 semester by Monday, August 12, 2013, to allow time to get settled before orientation activities begin.
-Don't forget to read through GEO's pre-arrival checklist to make sure you're prepared for your first semester at VCU: http://www.global.vcu.edu/admitted
+We encourage international students to arrive for the fall 2014 semester by Monday, August 11, 2014, to allow time to get settled before orientation activities begin.
+Don't forget to read through GEO's pre-arrival checklist to make sure you are prepared for your first semester at VCU: For Admitted Students

 - International Student and Scholar Programs will advise you on housing, health insurance and a variety of other opportunities available at VCU (monthly excursions, conversation partners, coffee hour, volunteer opportunities, etc.).